msi-cad-vw/.github/profile/README.md

 ## Google Cloud

+The complete PaaS is hosted on Google Cloud.
+While the microservices must be deployed manually, MongoDB is hosted and configured by MongoDB Atlas on Google Cloud.

+### Microservices

-The applications are running on the Google Cloud.
+The microservices are run on Google Cloud.

-Startup: Execute `create_images.sh`
+For startup, first make sure to enter valid host addresses as environment variables in the script `google_cloud_push.sh`.
+After that, execute this script and the services will be built and deployed to Google Cloud automatically.

 1. Database API Image
    1. Builds database API-Image
-   2. Pushs the database API Image to Google Cloud
+   2. Pushes the database API Image to Google Cloud
-   3. Runs the image and creats the container on Google Cloud with the environment variable for the MongoDB Connection
+   3. Runs the image and creates the container on Google Cloud with the environment variable for the MongoDB Connection
 2. Frontend
-   1. Builds frontend out of the Dockerfile with an creation argument (URL)
+   1. Builds frontend out of the Dockerfile with a creation argument (URL)
-   2. Pushs the frontend Image to Google Cloud
+   2. Pushes the frontend Image to Google Cloud
    3. Runs the image and creates the container on Google Cloud

 ### MongoDB

 The Database is hosted by MongoDB Atlas (MongoDB Cloud), deployed in Google Cloud.

-1. Setup a MongoDB on.
-Followed the official [Script](https://www.mongodb.com/resources/products/platform/mongodb-on-google-cloud)
+1. Setup a MongoDB by following the official [Script](https://www.mongodb.com/resources/products/platform/mongodb-on-google-cloud)
-2. Add database user
+2. Add a database user
-3. Create Database (Parking) and Collection (defects)
+3. Create a Database (i. e.
+"Parking") and a Collection (i. e. "defects")
-4. Save Connection-String and use it for possible Connections
+4. Save the connection string and use it for possible connections
-5. Allow IP-Address (e.g. all IPs 0.0.0.0/0 or specific IP-Address)
+5. Allow IP-Address(es) (e. g.
+0.0.0.0/0 for all IPs or enter a specific IP-Address)

 Little Helpers:
 - Check services: `gcloud run services describe msi-cad-vw-database`

 ## Local Setup